-– When people are not sure if they can be confident that their water is safe, or trust information about water, it affects the whole society, says 4C Strategies consultants Linda Stensdotter Renman and Robin von Euler.
+When people are not confident that their water is safe, or lose trust in the available information, this affects the whole of society according to 4C Strategies consultants Linda Stensdotter Renman and Robin von Euler.

-SIWI’s programme the Shared Waters Partnership focusses on strengthening cooperation among actors facing challenges on water issues.
-A main goal is to improve communication on current and upcoming challenges related to water, climate change and water security.
-This includes to safeguard the confidence for safe water, a question that has been subject of a lot of disinformation and targeted by information influence activities.
+SIWI’s Shared Waters Partnership programme focusses on strengthening cooperation among actors facing challenges on water issues.
+A main goal of the programme is to improve communication on current and upcoming challenges related to water, climate change and water security.
+This includes safeguarding confidence in safe water, a topic that has been subject to disinformation and targeted by information influencing activities.

-Read also an article by SIWI advisor Dr. Martina Klimes on how Transboundary Water Issues are affected by information influence activities in a recent article in the Global Water forum.
-Continue to the article →
+More information on the programme can be found in an article by SIWI advisor Dr. Martina Klimes in the Global Water forum on how Transboundary Water Issues are affected by information influence activities.